Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 Next, download the CRS rules.

-Download ruleset (v4.3.0)
+Download the ruleset (v4.3.0)

 https://github.com/coreruleset/coreruleset/releases

-Download the file from GitHub, unzip it, and then move it to the Apache directory.
+Download the file from GitHub, unzip it, and then move it to the Apache directory

-cd /tmp/ sudo wget -p /tmp/ https://github.com/coreruleset/coreruleset/archive/refs/tags/v4.3.0.tar.gz tar xvf v4.3.0.tar.gz sudo mkdir /etc/ apache2/modsecurity-crs/ sudo mv coreruleset-4.3.0/ /etc/apache2/modsecurity-crs/ cd /etc/apache2/modsecurity-crs/coreruleset-4.3.0/ sudo mv crs-setup.conf.example crs- setup.conf
+cd /tmp/ sudo wget -p /tmp/ https://github.com/coreruleset/coreruleset/archive/refs/tags/v4.3.0.tar.gz tar xvf v4.3.0.tar.gz sudo mkdir /etc/apache2/modsecurity-crs/ sudo mv coreruleset-4.3.0/ /etc/apache2/modsecurity-crs/ cd /etc/apache2/modsecurity-crs/coreruleset-4.3.0/ sudo mv crs-setup.conf.example crs-setup.conf

-Include to recognize the core ruleset.
+Include to recognize the core ruleset

-/etc/apache2/mods-enabled/security2.conf … # Include OWASP ModSecurity CRS rules if installed #IncludeOptional /usr/share/modsecurity-crs/*.load IncludeOptional /etc/apache2/modsecurity-crs/coreruleset-4.3.0 /crs-setup.conf IncludeOptional /etc/apache2/modsecurity-crs/coreruleset-4.3.0/rules/*.conf … sudo apache2ctl -t # I think there will probably be an error in the syntax check.
-AH00526: Syntax error on line 818 of /etc/apache2/modsecurity-crs/coreruleset-4.3.0/crs-setup.conf: ModSecurity: Found another rule with the same id /etc/apache2/modsecurity-crs/coreruleset-4.3 .0/rules # → There is an error in the REQUEST-922-MULTIPART-ATTACK.conf rule, so delete the 3 corresponding places or rename 922 to avoid it.
+/etc/apache2/mods-enabled/security2.conf … # Include OWASP ModSecurity CRS rules if installed #IncludeOptional /usr/share/modsecurity-crs/*.load IncludeOptional /etc/apache2/modsecurity-crs/coreruleset-4.3.0/crs-setup.conf IncludeOptional /etc/apache2/modsecurity-crs/coreruleset-4.3.0/rules/*.conf … sudo apache2ctl -t # The syntax check will probably result in an error.
+AH00526: Syntax error on line 818 of /etc/apache2/modsecurity-crs/coreruleset-4.3.0/crs-setup.conf: ModSecurity: Found another rule with the same id /etc/apache2/modsecurity-crs/coreruleset-4.3.0/rules # → The error is occurring in the rule REQUEST-922-MULTIPART-ATTACK.conf, so delete the three relevant entries or rename 922 to avoid this

-As reported in this closed issue,
+As reported in this closed issue:

 https://github.com/coreruleset/coreruleset/issues/3129

-I think the first step is to
+the first step would be to

 summary